Graduated Response Early Years

 Occupational Therapy tools

 These resources are produced by the Children's Occupational Therapy service for use in Early Years Settings to assess, plan and do the activities/strategies suggested and to share with parents/carers.
-When used in the outcomes and targets section of the child's Surrey Support Plan (SSP) they would need to be reviewed around every 6 weeks depending on the child's attendance and/or progress.
+When used in the outcomes and targets section of the child's Surrey Support Plan (DOC) they would need to be reviewed around every 6 weeks depending on the child's attendance and/or progress.

 Transition